 A sworn law enforcement officer who is assigned to work in any public K-12 school.

 LEMAS is the only survey of law enforcement agencies that gathers nationally representative information about agencies on key factors like personnel, policies, and agency activities.
 LEMAS data are widely used by researchers, policy makers and law enforcement agencies to understand law enforcement at local, county, state and national levels.

 The LEMAS core collects important information on personnel, expenditures and pay, operations, equipment, computers and information systems, and policies and procedures.
 This information is used to create national estimates for all law enforcement agencies in the U.S. The LEMAS supplements will collect in-depth information on a specific topical area.
 The first supplement focuses on body-worn camera usage.

 Why might I receive multiple LEMAS surveys?

 The LEMAS is moving to a new core + topical supplement model.
 Topical supplements will cover emerging issues in law enforcement and will change over time.
 You may have participated in the first LEMAS topical supplement which covered body-worn camera usage.
 You may have also been invited to participate in the 2016 LEMAS core.
-BJS is currently working on revising the LEMAS for 2020 and may administer a different LEMAS supplement (TBD) in 2021.
+Data collection concluded on the 2020 LEMAS in the fall of 2021 and a LEMAS supplement is coming soon.